DovetailSoftware/bolt/readme.md

 #### Limitations

-Dovetai Bolt has the following limitations:
+Dovetail Bolt has the following limitations:

-* Dovetai Bolt is not internationalized.
+* Dovetail Bolt is not internationalized.
 It is only available in US English.

 ### Installing Dovetail Bolt

-On your server, change to the location where Dovetai Bolt is to be installed.
+On your server, change to the location where Dovetail Bolt is to be installed.

 [Clone the Repo](https://github.com/DovetailSoftware/bolt), or [download the repo as a zip file](https://github.com/DovetailSoftware/bolt/zipball/master).

-If the repo was cloned, there should now be a bolt project folder, which will contain a copy of the Dovetai Bolt folders and files.
+If the repo was cloned, there should now be a bolt project folder, which will contain a copy of the Dovetail Bolt folders and files.

 If the zip file was downloaded, extract the zip file into a folder.
-This folder will then contain a copy of the Dovetai Bolt folders and files.
+This folder will then contain a copy of the Dovetail Bolt folders and files.

 The directory structure should like similar to this: